-Slovakia's favourable geographic location and low-cost labour are attractive for FDI.
+Slovakia's favourable geographical location and low-cost labour are attractive for FDI.
 Strikes are rare; wage negotiations are the main reason for industrial action in privately owned companies, primarily in the automotive sector.
-However, elevated corruption and administrative red tape, alongside incomplete infrastructure and lack of skilled labour, hamper Slovakia's regional competitiveness.
+However, corruption and administrative red tape, alongside incomplete infrastructure and lack of skilled labour, hamper Slovakia's regional competitiveness.
 Corruption allegations affect all echelons of public administration.
-Public procurement and allocation of EU subsidies are particularly likely to be vulnerable to corruption.
-The current government promised to increase transparency in public tenders and state institutions, but recent accusations of high-level political corruption threaten to mar any visible improvement.
+Public procurement and allocation of EU subsidies are particularly vulnerable.
+The new centre-right government has a strong mandate to address this problem and reforms are due in several sectors, including the judiciary and state procurement.

 Although part of NATO, Slovakia generally keeps a low international profile, making it an unlikely target for terrorist attacks staged by Islamist militant groups.
-However, if attacks were launched, the most likely target would be government and parliament premises, embassies, public transport and large shopping centres in the capital, Bratislava, and Košice.
-The foremost risk to property or personnel stems from the protests organised by extreme-right and activist groups (such as those advocating animal welfare) as well as organised crime activities.
-However, the level of organised crime has reduced dramatically over the past decade, with several high-profile members of criminal groups now imprisoned or awaiting trial.
+However, if attacks were launched, the most likely target would be government and parliament premises, embassies, public transport and large shopping centres in the capital, Bratislava.
+The foremost risk to property or personnel stems from the protests organised by extreme-right and activist groups (e.g., environmentalists) as well as organised crime activities.
+However, the level of organised crime has reduced dramatically over the past decade, with several high-profile members of criminal groups now imprisoned.

 The risk of interstate war between Slovakia and any other country is and is likely to remain low.
 The country is part of the EU, NATO, and the regional Visegrad Four (V4) group, which means that any potential conflicts are more likely to be solved through diplomatic channels rather than military conflict.
 Although some bilateral issues exist (such as the nuclear power issue with Austria and the issue of the treatment of ethnic minorities with Hungary), these are highly unlikely to escalate into an armed conflict.
 Slovakia has a sizeable Hungarian ethnic minority (around 10% of the population).
 However, the risk of civil war is highly improbable.